IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 # Quantum Gaussian Information Numerical Toolbox

-This is a MATLAB Toolbox for numerical simulation of quantum gaussian states and their dynamics dictated by a set of linear Langevin and Lyapunov equations
+This is a Python Toolbox for numerical simulation of quantum gaussian states and their dynamics dictated by a set of linear Langevin and Lyapunov equations

 For the full description and notation used for gaussian quantum states, please refere to [[Rev. Mod.
 Phys.
 84, 621]](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.621).
 Particularly, for the quantum fidelity, see [[Phys.
 Rev. Lett.
 115, 260501]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.260501).